Taboo725/cnadmin/README.md

 ## 🌟 Key Features

-- **Forward & Backward Tracing:** Map historical census data (e.g., 2000) to modern boundaries (e.g., 2020), or trace modern firm-level data back to historical boundaries.
+- **Forward & Backward Tracing:** Map historical administrative divisions data (e.g., 2000) to modern boundaries (e.g., 2020), or trace modern administrative divisions data back to historical boundaries.
 - **Split Weighting:** When a historical county is split into N modern districts, it automatically generates a `1/N` weight variable, maintaining spatial attribute conservation for aggregate variables (e.g., population, GDP).
 - **Name Resolution:** Automatically extracts the historically accurate province, prefecture (city), and county names for any code at the specified target year.
 - **Name-based Matching:** Supports matching by Chinese string names with province and city anchor variables to prevent homonymous jurisdiction confusion.